gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

             sleep(100)

 | The approach below converts ALL_CLOCKS to a list that can be iterated over in a for-loop.
-| After displaying a clock image, the A and B buttons are checked.
+| After displaying a clock image, the A and B-buttons are checked.

 .. code-block:: python